Hideyo Noguchi: Death

-Despite repeated promises to Young, Noguchi failed to keep infected mosquitoes in their specially designed secure housing.
-In May 1928, having failed to find evidence for his theories, Noguchi was set to return to New York, but was taken ill in Lagos.

-He boarded his ship to sail home, but on 12 May was put ashore at Accra and taken to a hospital with yellow fever.
-After lingering for some days, he died on 21 May.
+Despite this, Noguchi failed to keep infected mosquitoes in their secure containers.
+In May 1928, having been unable to find evidence for his theories, Noguchi was set to return to New York after spending six months in Africa, but became sick.
+Noguchi boarded to sail home but on May 12 was put ashore at Accra.
+He taken to a hospital and he died on 21 May.